RiProG-id/RiProG-AI/README.md

 3.2 Stable
 - Fixed installer
 - New busybox detector
-- install is not aborted if busybox is not detected
+- Install is not aborted if busybox is not detected
+- Several Changes

 # Source Code